Data-to-Insight-Center/SEADTrain/data/README.md

 ### Data description

-Below wiki page contain more dateil about the data description.
+More details about the data description can be found in the wiki page below.

 https://github.com/Data-to-Insight-Center/SEADTrain/wiki/SEADTrain-Data-Description